 The Gene Palmer Campground is a fee use area designated for overnight camping only.
 The Miller Day Use area is for picnicking only and is open from 8 am and closes at dusk.
 No camping allowed in the day use area.

-The campground has 26 campsites, each with water, electricity, picnic table and fire/grill ring.
+The campground has 38 campsites, each with water, electricity, picnic table and fire/grill ring.
 Two sites are handicap accessible.
 All sites have ample room for an RV and one car.
 Some sites will accommodate larger RV's.
-The tent sites will accommodate one four man tent and one car.
-Of the total campsites, four are located along the river.
+Of the total campsites, nine are located along the river.
 The upper campground is a large mowed area with sites side by side, without landscaping.

 Other amenities and facilities in the campground area include public restrooms for men and women that meet ADA requirements, a large covered shelter, a sand filled volleyball court, and a campfire wood storage shed.
 The large shelter (Widner Cove) has electricity, lights, hot/cold water, refrigerator, electric 4 burner stove with oven, gas barbecue, picnic tables and a fireplace.
 It is rented for family reunions, group meeting, weddings etc.